Øvrebygd

-Øvrebygd is a small village in Bjerkreim municipality in Rogaland county, Norway.
-The village is located about 10 km northeast of the municipal centre of Vikeså along the road leading to the neighboring municipality of Gjesdal.
+Øvrebygd is a small village in Bjerkreim Municipality in Rogaland county, Norway.
+The village is located about 10 km northeast of the municipal centre of Vikeså along the road leading to the neighboring Gjesdal Municipality.
 Ivesdal Chapel is located in this village.
-The village lies on the north shore of the lake Hofreistæ and the lake Byrkjelandsvatnet lies less than 2 km to the north.
+The village lies on the north shore of the lake Hofreistæ and the lake Birkelandsvatnet lies less than 2 km to the north.